-There are inherent dangers associated with porn addiction just as any other form of addiction.
-Alcohol, drugs, and gambling are mostly fine on their own if they are engaged responsibly but once a crucial threshold is passed we start to see the negative effects and outcomes.
-The same thing applies for pornography and its addiction.
+There are inherent dangers associated with porn addiction, just like any other form of addiction.
+Alcohol, drugs, and gambling are mostly fine on their own if they are engaged responsibly, but once a crucial threshold is passed, we start to see the negative effects and outcomes.
+The same thing applies to pornography and its addiction.

-Porn addiction desensitizes the user and as time goes on, he starts to crave more and more.
-Someone who starts out with just little erotic and softcore content begins to crave something more hard-core and this can actually degenerate into a desire to play out these fantasies in real life with unwilling partners which can sometimes have a violent outcome.
+Porn addiction desensitizes the user, and as time goes on, he starts to crave more and more.
+Someone who starts with just little erotic and softcore content begins to crave something more hard-core, and this can degenerate into a desire to play out these fantasies in real life with unwilling partners which can sometimes have a violent outcome.

 Also, we begin to see not just a behavioral change but structural changes in terms of how the user’s brain responds to stimuli as it triggers the addiction cycle in the brain.